localstack/docs/content/en/getting-started/faq.md

 ### How do I resolve connection issues with proxy blocking access to LocalStack's BigData image?

-{{% alert title="Deprecated" color="warning" %}}
-The BigData image has been deprecated.
-We recommend you to use the BigData Mono Container instead.
-The BigData image will be removed in LocalStack 2.0.
-{{% /alert %}}

 A company proxy can lead to connection issues.
 To allow access to the `localstack/bigdata` image, use the following Docker configuration in your `docker-compose.yml` file:

 ```yaml